-2.)
+4.)
 Q. Which workers are covered because of their Coronavirus symptoms or exposure?

-A. If a worker is infected or symptomatic, they may use any accrued sick and safe time hours.
+A: If a worker is infected or symptomatic, they may use any accrued sick and safe time hours.
 Furthermore, ordinance protection is triggered if a worker has reason to believe they are probably infected.
 Under those circumstances, as noted in the third bullet (above), self-quarantine ("preventive care" during a global pandemic) would constitute a protected use of accrued sick and safe time.

+5.)
+Q. May an employee use accrued Sick and Safe Time to preemptively self-quarantine?

-Otherwise, generally, preemptive closure (i.e. absent an order by a public official) or preemptive self-quarantine (i.e. without reason to believe the worker has probably contracted an illness) is not covered by the Sick and Safe Time ordinance.
+A: Preemptive self-quarantine (i.e. without reason to believe the worker has contracted an illness) is not covered by the Sick and Safe Time ordinance.

-3.)
+6.)
 Q. How many accrued sick and safe time hours may an employee use due to closures?

-If ordered by a public official (e.g. Mayor or Governor) to curtail operations, an employer may determine, in good faith, a reasonable number of accrued sick and safe time hours to be used by employees per pay period, during the closure, based on the employee's typical schedule, expected schedule, or recent earnings history.
+A: If the employee's place of business has been closed by order of a public official, the employer must allow current employees to use accrued Sick and Safe Time for hours in the future that the employee was scheduled to have worked.
+If work hours had not been scheduled prior to the closure, an employer may determine, in good faith, a reasonable number of accrued sick and safe time hours to be used by employees per pay period, during the closure, based on the employee's typical schedule, expected schedule, or recent earnings history.

-4.)
+7.)
 Q. What happens when a workers' accrued sick and safe hours are exhausted?

-The Sick and Safe Time ordinance does not apply once a workers' accrued hours have been exhausted.
+A: The Sick and Safe Time ordinance does not apply once a workers' accrued hours have been exhausted.
 However, employers and employees are encouraged to be understanding and flexible with each other where possible during this emergency.
 Nothing in the ordinance prevents an employer from providing workers more generous coverage or benefits.
 The Family Medical Leave Act or other state or federal law may also apply.
 For more information, see links below or visit the State of Minnesota DEED website.